dnanexus/dxfuse/README.md

 # Common problems

 If a project appears empty, or is missing files, it could be that the dnanexus token does not have permissions for it.
 Try to see if you can do `dx ls YOUR_PROJECT:`.

+# Known filesystem issues

+1. The [Bazil FUSE](https://bazil.org/fuse/) library presents symbolic links as regular files.
+This is something we need to explore.
+2. There is no natural match for DNAnexus applets and workflows, so they are presented as block devices.
+The do not behave like block devices, but the shell knows to color code them differently from files and directories.